Cannabis in Pennsylvania: Statewide listening tour (2019)

-Also at the press conference, Gov. Wolf announced for the first time his support for legalizing recreational use of cannabis.

 Governor's push for legalization (2020)

 On September 3, 2020, Wolf and Fetterman held a press conference to reiterate their call for the legislature to take up a cannabis legalization bill.
-Said Wolf: "Now more than ever, especially right in the middle of a pandemic, we have a desperate need for the economic boost that the legalization of cannabis could provide."
+Wolf stated: "Now more than ever, especially right in the middle of a pandemic, we have a desperate need for the economic boost that the legalization of cannabis could provide."
 Fetterman added: "I would pitch this as a jobs bill as much as anything.
 Legalizing marijuana would create tens of thousands of jobs that require no subsidy, no kind of guidance other than to rewrite the law and allow this business to flourish in Pennsylvania."
 Also speaking at the press conference in support of legalization was State Senator Sharif Street.

 On September 16, 2020, Wolf, Fetterman, and a representative from NORML held a press conference to further call for the legislature to act.
-Said Wolf: "New Jersey citizens are going to vote [on a cannabis legalization referendum], and if they vote to legalize it, we will have given up the opportunity to gain the revenue that will definitely go across the border to New Jersey."
+Wolf stated: "New Jersey citizens are going to vote [on a cannabis legalization referendum], and if they vote to legalize it, we will have given up the opportunity to gain the revenue that will definitely go across the border to New Jersey."
 Fetterman added that "40 percent of our population will live within a 30-minute drive or less of legal marijuana", and that Pennsylvania should reap the economic benefits of these consumers, "not New Jersey".

 On October 13, 2020, Wolf held a press conference in Monroe County to make a third call for legalization in the state.
 He was joined at the press conference by a local hemp farmer and State Representative Maureen Madden.